-The Clover pant from Colette Patterns is an easy to make pant designed for the beginner.
-Even if you have never made a pair of pants, you know from buying them that the real issue with pants is the fit.
+The Clover Slim Pants from Colette Patterns are an easy-to-make pant designed for the beginner.
+Join Rhonda Buss for the next few weeks as we work on this versatile pattern together.
+Even if you’ve never made a pair of pants, you know from buying them that the real issue with pants is the fit.

 The Clover pant is designed to be made out of a medium weight fabric with some stretch.
 A cotton twill with a 3% blend of spandex will work beautifully.
 I made a summer version out of a cotton spandex blend and a fall/winter version out of a wool and spandex blend and was very pleased with the outcome.